TomaszKandula/TokanPages/README.md

 The client app uses functional approach and React Hooks.

-Test are provided, but there is no full coverage yet.
+Tests are provided, but there is no full coverage yet.

 ### Back-end